Feb 20, 2018

 VITALY BESPALOV: [speaking Russian]

-CHARLES MAYNES: You know doing searches, just find anybody who will do anything that will let him use his writing skills, just trying to find something to do with text.
+CHARLES MAYNES: You know, doing searches, just to find anybody who will do anything that will let him use his writing skills, just trying to find something to do with text.

-CHARLES MAYNES: He comes across this one ad that's, it's not really clear what they're offering or who's offering it, but it mentions that there's some copy editing to be done, some writing, and the-the pay scale seems a lot higher.
-It's--they're promising double the money that most people are offered for working in journalism in Russia.
-And--and right away he just thought this was just weird, but you know, of course he's interested.how could he not be?
+CHARLES MAYNES: He comes across this one ad that's—it's not really clear what they're offering or who's offering it, but it mentions that there's some copy editing to be done, some writing.
+And the pay scale seems a lot higher.
+It's—they're promising double the money that most people are offered for working in journalism in Russia.
+And right away he just thought this was just weird but, you know, of course he's interested.
+How could he not be?

-SIMON: Now it's worth noting everything that is about to happen to Vitaly we--we weren't able to fact check 100% but that being said, it--it does line up squarely with what others have reported.
-So, anyway, fast forward a couple days.
+SIMON: Now it's worth noting everything that is about to happen to Vitaly we—we weren't able to fact check 100 percent, but that being said, it does line up squarely with what others have reported.
+So anyway, fast forward a couple days.
 He ends up having an interview and they offer him the job, which he accepts.
-All the while, still not really knowing what the heck it is that he will be doing
+All the while, still not really knowing what the heck it is that he will be doing.

 VITALY BESPALOV: [speaking Russian]

-CHARLES MAYNES: He goes in, and he describes initially just going in to the, entering into the foyer of the building to the entrance.
+CHARLES MAYNES: He goes in, and he describes initially just going into the—entering into the foyer of the building, into the entrance.

 VITALY BESPALOV: [speaking Russian]